 - a.
 Timing No construction, development or alteration of the site, including grading or excavation relating to improvements on a proposed subdivision shall proceed from the time the application has been submitted until the governing body has granted preliminary approval of the proposed subdivision plat.
-With the exception of fuels reduction and timber harvesting, aAll historic, cultural, archaeological and natural resources on the site shall remain unaltered.
+All historic, cultural, archaeological and natural resources on the site shall remain unaltered.
 Riparian vegetation and wetlands may not be damaged or removed.
-Nothing in this section should be construed to prevent the following: - Fuels reduction work and timber harvesting; - ii.
+Nothing in this section should be construed to prevent the following: - i.
+Fuels reduction work and timber harvesting; - ii.
 Open pit mine reclamation - iii.
-Work related to testing, analytical or monitoring activities that may be required by these regulations or are relevant to the processing of the subdivision application, OR - iiv.
-Previously scheduled work, unrelated to the subdivision proposal described in the application, related to utility maintenance or utility construction, OR - iiiv.
+Work related to testing, analytical or monitoring activities that may be required by these regulations or are relevant to the processing of the subdivision application, OR - iv.
+Previously scheduled work, unrelated to the subdivision proposal described in the application, related to utility maintenance or utility construction, OR - v.
 The construction of a single residence which would otherwise be a permitted use and the construction of any necessary improvements and closely related outbuildings that are necessary to serve the single residence, OR - iv.
 Activities identified by the subdivider as being likely to occur after the subdivision application has been submitted and which have been approved in writing by the Planning Director. - b.
-Enforcement Except as noted above, any Cconstruction or alteration of resources on site as described above will render a subdivision application insufficient for failure of the application to accurately describe the current-natural status-condition of the land proposed for subdivision and must be addressed through submission of an amended application pursuant to Section III-A-4.c prior to further processing of the application.
+Enforcement Except as noted above, any construction or alteration of resources on site as described above will render a subdivision application insufficient for failure of the application to accurately describe the undeveloped condition of the land proposed for subdivision and must be addressed through submission of an amended application pursuant to Section III-A-4.c prior to further processing of the application.
 Restoration of any resource alteration, as described above, may be required as a condition of subdivision approval for an amended application.